dart-lang/language/resources/type-system/flow-analysis.md

      executed, the try block must have completed normally).
 We only choose to do so if the last entry is more precise.
 (TODO: is this the right thing to do here?).
-   - `s3 = s1 U s2`
+   - `s3 = s2`
-     - The set of test sites is the union of the test sites on either path.
+     - The set of types of interest is the set of types of interest in the finally block.
    - `a3 = a2`
      - A variable is definitely assigned if it is definitely assigned in the model of the finally block (note that the finally block is analyzed using